 - Revolve also carries a lot.
 Know the name of the wash you like and look it up online.

 - Try eBay, I’ve gotten some selvedge pairs there since they seem to be sold out in most retailers.
 A simple search of style+ wash + your size always works.
 Add selvedge to it and you’re good, this is one search for the ones I chose: 501 skinny selvedge before down + your size

 - If you’re good at thrifting go for it.
 You’ll know it’s selvedge when you turn them inside out and see the edge.

 Shop Levi’s 501 Jeans

-Levi’s is currently offering 30% off site wide.
-Unfortunately most of the jeans I tried on are available in very limited sizes.
+Levi’s is currently offering 30% off site-wide.
+Unfortunately, most of the jeans I tried on are available in limited sizes.
 But please know there’s a HUGE variety of washes, so take a look.
-If not, I linked the ones I have and tried on from other retailers.

-Now, would you come hang out with me on Instagram? (@julietatorresd) for more Levi’s, high-rise jeans, and a real and vulnerable take on motherhood.
+Now, come hang out with me on Instagram? (@julietatorresd) for more Levi’s, high-rise jeans, and a real and vulnerable take on motherhood.
 I’m a fan of being real on social media.